saurabh-hirani/saurabh-hirani.github.io/_posts/2021-05-01-pipeline-power-1.md

 This is where [q](http://harelba.github.io/q/) comes in - all guns blazing.

+A solution, which decouples data extraction and data analysis:

   ```sh
   ./aws-ec2-describe-instances-csv | \
   q -O -H -d',' 'select launch_time from - where strftime("%Y%m%d", launch_time) < "20210101"'